c-marc/yuka/README.md

 - either scan the QR code with ExpoGo app;
 - or launch a simulator ("i", "a"...) but you won't be able to scan products.

+Important notes:

-Backend for authentification is faked, so just log in with default values.
+- Backend for authentification is faked, you can play around with signup, but for signing in, just log in with default values.
+- history and scanner result are prepopulated with some products for easier dev/demo.

 ## Features